A trader’s guide to overbought and oversold levels

 - Overbought and oversold levels are used to describe the price of an asset in relation to its fair value

-- These levels are most commonly used in share CFDs, but also apply to other markets such as options, forex and commodities
+- These levels are most commonly used in share trading, but also apply to other markets such as options, forex and commodities

 - Overbought markets have seen significant price increases, leading to the asset becoming priced higher than it is actually worth.
 A period of downturn will likely follow